Skip to content

 School was a source of opportunity when I needed it most.
-That experience shaped everything that followed.

 How I Operate

-• Evidence eats Intuition Good intentions don't solve problems; clean, valid data should guide problem framing, alternatives for action, and evaluation of our work.
+• Evidence eats Intuition Good intentions don't solve problems.
+Clean, valid data should guide problem framing, alternatives for action, and evaluation of our work.

 Preston with Liza